July 4, 2025

 Not every user should have access to everything in the database.
 In fact, you should operate on a minimum number approach—who actually needs to have access to this information?
 Permission levels should be set on a per-user basis and continually reviewed for ongoing security.
 Limit network access as much as possible.
 It may be worth opening a second network specifically for guests if you have customers or vendors who use your network frequently.

 All data should be protected using the highest level of encryption possible, both while it’s being stored on the server and when it’s being used across the network.
-This goes a long way toward protecting private and confidential information from anyone who isn’t authorized to access it.
+This will help protect private and confidential information from anyone who isn’t authorized to access it.

 Any applications or software that are connected to the database should also be periodically updated with the latest security features.
 Vulnerabilities in these systems allow hackers access to the database, even if the database itself isn’t the original source of compromise.